Amazon Fargate

 Pay-as-you-go

-AWS Fargate is a serverless, pay-as-you-go compute engine that simplifies running containers on Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS)
+I used AWS Fargate, a serverless pay-as-you-go compute engine, to run containers on Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).

-Amazon Elastic Kubernetes Service (Amazon EKS) makes it possible to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+I used Amazon Elastic Kubernetes Service (Amazon EKS) to deploy, manage, and scale containerized applications using Kubernetes on AWS.

-Notice that Amazon also offer Amazon Elastic Container Service (Amazon ECS) and Amazon Fargate.
+Amazon also offers Amazon Elastic Container Service (Amazon ECS) and Amazon Fargate.

 Since Amazon EKS is based on the open-source tool Kubernetes, all applications managed by Amazon EKS are fully compatible with applications managed by any standard Kubernetes environment.